G-DLP/gdlp.co.uk/content/info.md

 You can support The White Pube on Patreon here:

-> https://www.patreon.com/thewhitepube < that's our wage lol
+> https://www.patreon.com/thewhitepube < if you want to support TWP

 I am starting to write fiction but don't tell anybody.